nginmesh/nginmesh/README.md

 Please check https://istio.io for a detailed explanation of the service mesh.

 ## Production Status
 The current version of nginMesh is designed to work with Istio release 0.6.0.
-It should not be used in the production environment.
+It should not be used in production environments.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 The sidecar uses open source version of NGINX with first-party modules as well as third-party modules for tracing.